Ex-Biden aide agrees to House interview on classified docs

 “The Committee believes your proximity to Vice President Biden and role as handler of his personal matters gave you access not only to classified material he maintained after leaving the White House, but also to the Biden family’s business schemes,” Comer said in a letter dated Feb 4.

-Chung has already begun to turn over documents and communications with the Biden family dating back more than 10 years, the committee said.
+Chung has already begun to turn over documents after the committee requested records regarding the movement of documents to the Penn Biden Center as well as her communications with the Biden family dating back more than 10 years.

 A Justice Department special counsel is already investigating how classified documents from Biden’s time as vice president and senator wound up in his home and former office — and whether any mishandling involved criminal intent or was unintentional.
 Biden’s personal lawyers disclosed in January that a small batch of documents with classified markings had been found weeks earlier in his former Washington office, and they have since allowed FBI searches of multiple properties.